Thane district: Transport

 Thane district is well connected to other major cities and town of the country by roadways and railways.
 MSRTC (Maharashtra State Road Transport Corporation) operates direct bus to various city like Pune, Nashik, Shirdi, Solapur, Kolhapur, Satara, Karad, Nagpur, Hyderabad etc. Private buses are operated to various cities like Mysuru, Bengaluru, Mangaluru, Hubli, Surat, Ahmedabad, Vadodara, Jaipur, Udaipur, Goa, Ratnagiri etc. Railway stations like Thane, Kalyan in the district provides connectivity to the major cities of country.

 The Thane Municipal Corporation started its own public transport service known as the Thane Municipal Transport (TMT) from 9 February 1989.
 The TMT has a fleet of 289 buses which ply on 45 routes from 2 bus-depots and 8 bus-stands ferrying approximately 2.8 lakhs commuters daily.
 In 2006, Navi Mumbai Municipal Corporation started its own transport service Navi Mumbai Municipal Transport (NMMT) on 23 January 1996 with fleet of 25 buses now having 256 buses and first hybrid bus in India.
 Mira Bhayandar Municipal Corporation commenced its own public transport service, known as the Mira-Bhayandar Municipal Transport (MBMT).
 The Kalyan-Dombivli Municipal Corporation also runs its own Kalyan-Dombivli Municipal Transport (KDMT), Ulhasnagar Municipal Corporation also runs Ulhasnagar Municipal Transport (UMT) service.
 Maharashtra State Road Transport Corporation (MSRTC) buses connect Thane city to different parts of the district and also to other districts.

 BEST provides services to Mumbai Suburban, Thane and Mira-Bhayandar.

 The total railway track length in the district is 345.73 km. spread in western and central part of the district.
 The Western Railway network passes through Vasai, Palghar and Dahanu talukas of the district and Central railway network passes through Thane, Kalyan, Ulhasnagar and Shahapur talukas of the district.
 Western Railway local trains leaving from Churchgate railway station go up to Dahanu Road railway station in the district.
 Central Railway local trains leaving from Chhatrapati Shivaji Terminus go up to Kalyan, Ulhasnagar, Ambarnath, Badlapur, Karjat and Kasara.
-In 1994, a new connection made from Diva Junction to Vasai.
+In 1994, a new connection made from Diva Junction to Vasai via Bhiwandi.
 This connection joined Central Railway and Western Railway networks and its length is 41.96 km.
 Konkan Railway network also passes through a part of the district.
 Local trains have now started plying from Chhatrapati Shivaji Terminus, Mumbai to Panvel on this network.

 Dahanu, Satpati, Mahim, Kalyan, Vasai, and Uttan are the ports on the Arabian Sea coast.
 Ferry services are available between these ports.

 Metered Auto Rickshaws ply in Thane, Mira-Bhayander and several other towns.
 Metered Taxi services are also available in Thane, Mira-Bhayandar and some other towns.